TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

 DEFINITIONS:
 - CB means this extension / Custom Balances
+- All dates mentioned in this guide are in the format yyyymmdd (e.g. 15th January 2024 = 20240115)

 INSTALLATION:
 - Double-click the .mxt file (this may not work if you do not have .mxt extensions associated with Moneydance)